enable-intelligent-containerized-5g/free5gc-kubernetes/README.md

 **Note**: Free5GC recommends kernel version `5.4.0`.
 It has also been successfully tested on kernel `5.15.0-94`.
 Using a higher kernel version (e.g, 6.x) may result in [issues with the UPF](https://forum.free5gc.org/t/upf-est-createfar-error-invalid-argument/2111).

 **Note**: The deployment instructions assume a working kubernetes cluster with OVS CNI installed.
-You can optionally use the [testbed-automator](https://github.com/niloysh/testbed-automator) to prepare the Kubernetes cluster.
-This includes setting up the K8s cluster, configuring the cluster, installing various Container Network Interfaces (CNIs), configuring OVS bridges, and preparing for the deployment of the 5G Core network.
+You can optionally use the [testbed-automator](testbed-automator/) directory to prepare the Kubernetes cluster.
+This includes creating the VM, setting up the K8s cluster, configuring the cluster, installing various Container Network Interfaces (CNIs), configuring OVS bridges, and preparing for the deployment of the 5G Core network.

 To deploy Free5GC and its components, follow the deployment steps below: